N/A

 This course will provide a comprehensive survey of basic radiotherapy physics, fundamental radiation therapy, and contemporary radiation therapy.
 Topics to be covered include: external beam radiation therapy, brachytherapy, and special procedures.
 Image guidance methods will be discussed as well as patient and machine quality assurance.

+This course is one of the core courses for the master’s in medical physics program.
 The course will cover the fundamental principles of radiation protection and safety.
-Topics covered include: principles of radiation protection, radiation units, radiation measurements, practical aspects of the use of radionuclides, ionizing radiation and public health, regulations regarding radiation protection, and radiation shielding of x-ray facilitites.
+Topics to be covers within the course: principles of radiation protection, radiation units, radiation measurements, practical aspects of the use of radionuclides, ionizing radiation and public health.
+It will also cover the regulations regarding personal radiation protection and will include radiation shielding of x-ray facilities.

 This seminar will focus on current topics in imaging, radioomics/AI, therapy, and radiopharm therapy.

-This course will cover the current state-of-the-art knowledge of the biological consequences of ioning radiation at multiple length and time scales, including molecular, cellular, whloe-body, and population effects, as well as how this knowledge relates to and is continually informed by applications in radiation therapy and radiation safety.
+This course will cover the current state-of-the-art knowledge of the biological consequences of ionizing radiation at multiple length and time scales, including molecular, cellular, whole-body, and population effects, as well as how this knowledge relates to and is continually informed by applications in radiation therapy and radiation safety.